 No matter how old your baby is, it’s not too late to help him or her get more sleep!
 This is not only for your baby but for you and your spouse, too.
 If your wife is up with the baby all night, you can help!
 If your husband is up with the baby all night, you can help!
 If you’re both up with the baby, you can help the entire family!
 Here are 5 tips to get more sleep:

 - Use White Noise – Many babies sleep better with white noise.
 Consider a product like a Baby Shusher.
 The Baby Shusher uses a real human voice to lull your baby to sleep, which frees up your time.
 It’s very portable and easy to clean.
 It was voted by parents as the BabyList’s Best Product Award in 2019!
-The Baby Shusher is also available as an app in the Apple Store or Google Play.
 The device is also available as part of a gift set which I’m sure would make any new mom happy.

 - Create a Bedtime Routine – Some families report simply creating a bedtime routine improves their baby’s sleep.
 Cueing your baby that sleep is on the horizon is one of the most important steps you can take to get more sleep.